jsanderswp/SE498-Capstone/WebsiteSpec.md

 # Website Spec: Star Trek Planet Weather App

 ## 1. Overview / Purpose
 This website allows users to create an account, sign in, search for planets in the Star Trek universe, and view weather and planet details for a selected planet.
+The user is also allowed to save planets to their account.

 When a user selects a planet, the site should transition to that planet’s detail page and display a background image related to the selected planet.
 If a user searches for a planet that does not exist, the website should notify them clearly.